influence-usa/knowledge/lobbying-state.md

     - API access doesn't imply bulk availability, unless an endpoint allows a complete download of itemized and unfiltered records exists
     - More commonly, APIs involve some sort of filtering or aggregation of data, which is not considered bulk access
   * More infomation in [the bulk data section](http://sunlightfoundation.com/opendataguidelines/#bulk-data) of the Open Data Policy Guidelines.

+## Data Dictionaries

+To be expanded.
+Full accounting of available records, their fields, and the relationship of records/fields to submitted disclosure forms.

 ## Links to State Lobbying disclosure sources